SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     displayBlock="true">
 ````

-2. Add a temperature icon as well as layouting to the `sap.m.CustomListItem` control. `sapUiSmallMarginTop` and `sapUiSmallMarginEnd` are predefined device agnostic css classes, which add spacing to controls. `sap.m.HBox`and `sap.m.VBox` are helpers for layouting your application.
+2. Add a temperature icon as well as layouting to the `sap.m.CustomListItem` control. `sapUiSmallMarginTop` and `sapUiSmallMarginEnd` are predefined responsive css classes, which add screen size dependent spacing to controls. `sap.m.HBox`and `sap.m.VBox` are helpers for layouting your application.

 ***sensormanager/webapp/view/Sensors.view.xml***